carlollol/Homework-Trivia-Game/README.md

 ## Technologies Used

--Jquery for Dom Manipulation
+- Jquery for Dom Manipulation
--JavaScript for functionality
+- JavaScript for functionality

 ## Code Explanation